webcom-components/react-card-scroll/README.md

 </CardScroll>
 ```

-From parent, trigger navigation when you want (add, remove cards):
+From parent, trigger navigation when you want (add or remove cards, click somewhere, mouse wheel, ...):

 ```javascript
 this.refs.cardScroll.scrollCards({toLeft: true, number:1})